 Accounts presupposing the existence of a default prosody for English that is independent of information structure have been proposed since the earliest studies of prosody within Generative Grammar (Chomsky & Halle 1968, Bresnan 1971, Chomsky 1971, Jackendoff 1972).
-The recognition of default prosody in Standard American and British English is also at the very center of approaches linking the discourse effects of givenness and focus to prosodic structures or metrically interpreted syntactic trees.20 While there have been dissenting opinions in the past (Bolinger 1965, Schmerling 1976), the importance of default prosodic phonology for an insightful account of all-new sentences is now generally acknowledged (Truckenbrodt 1995, 2006, 2007a, 2016, Gussenhoven 2004, Féry & Samek-Lodovici 2006, Selkirk 2008, Büring 2016, Féry 2017).
+The recognition of a default prosody for English is also at the very center of approaches linking the discourse effects of givenness and focus to prosodic structures or metrically interpreted syntactic trees.
+While there have been dissenting opinions in the past (Bolinger 1965, Schmerling 1976), the existence of English default prosodic phonology is now generally acknowledged (Truckenbrodt 1995, 2006, 2007a, 2016, Gussenhoven 2004, Féry & Samek-Lodovici 2006, Selkirk 2008, Büring 2016, Féry 2017).
 We therefore expect that representations like 23(a) for all-new sentences are not an option.